abz2489/Marvel-Quiz/README.md

 As a user I'm looking to play a fun and challenging quiz game.

 ### **User Stories**
-- As a user I want to quickly identify what sort of game is.
+- As a user I want to quickly identify what sort of game it is.
-- As a user I want to access the rules of the game easily.
+- As a user I want to learn how to play easily.
 - As a user I want to access the "Start Game" button easily.
 - As a user I want to track my score as I play.
 - As a user I want to be able to quit the game.
 - As a user I want to be alerted when I get the answer right or wrong.
+- As a user I want to be able to select a level of difficulty.

 ## **Scope**